 – Identify the things that you truly do love.
 For me, most of my guilt around eating came from binging on foods I didn’t really like anyway – they were just there.
 If I ate some ice cream, even though I probably shouldn’t have done, at least it WAS something that I enjoyed.
 I just accepted it and moved on.
 If I really want a cupcake, I make one myself.
 I make it exactly how I want, with the exact flavours and therefore I know I will enjoy it and it will not be a mass produced disappointment.

-If you are seeing this as a lifestyle change rather than a diet, which you should be, then banning all the foods that you love is not realistic, as you won’t be able to stick to it.
-You might be able to ban them during a diet, but this is for life!
-There is no end date for getting health.
+If you are seeing this as a lifestyle change rather than a diet, which you should be, then banning all the foods that you love forever is not realistic, as you won’t be able to stick to it.
+You might be able to ban them during a “diet”, but this is for life!
+There is no end date for getting healthy.
 You won’t stick to this lifestyle change if it is devoid of pleasure and feeling guilt from eating is taking that pleasure away.
 It is OKAY to indulge sometimes, it is when it becomes constant indulging that you need to address the reasons for it and start to do something about it if you feel it is changing your life.
 But if you eat some cake one week, you ARE NOT A BAD PERSON!
-When I was losing weight, I still had days where I would have some cake or order a takeaway and I still lost 98lbs.
+When I was losing weight, I still had days where I would have some cake or order a takeaway and I still lost 7st (100lbs).
 At the time, I did feel guilt, and it took away all the enjoyment from it.
 I still lost weight, as I was not eating it all the time, but I was not allowing myself to enjoy it.

 It is about making the choices that are right for YOU and ENJOYING them and forming habits.
 What is life if it is full of guilt?
 Life is for living and being happy after all.
 Form healthy habits and skip the guilt!

 Want to make sure you never miss a Hungry Healthy Happy post?
 Make sure you have subscribed by clicking here.